 Our goal at Florida Coast Weight Loss Center is to help each of our patients achieve and enjoy a healthy life for the long term.
 Our bariatric surgeons perform duodenal switch weight loss surgery to help patients struggling with obesity empower themselves to lose weight and sustain their weight loss.
-We serve patients from Daytona, St. Augustine, Orlando, and beyond.
+We serve patients from Orlando, Jacksonville, Daytona Beach, and beyond.

 What is Duodenal Switch Surgery?